purarue/todotxt_deadline_notify/README.md

 Currently this notifies me by sending me a message through a discord web hook, the configuration is setup in `config`.
 This isn't necessarily a server, lots of those [already exist](https://github.com/todotxt/todo.txt-cli/wiki/Other-Todo.txt-Projects).
 This doesn't offer a mechanism to get your current `todo.txt` up to the server, you can use one of the existing servers or just have your own solution to `scp` it up to a server periodically/after you edit it.

-In the background, I run:
+To sync this up to my server I use [entr](http://eradman.com/entrproject/); in the background, I run:

 ```
 find ~/.config/todo/todo.txt | entr scp ...